 - Chase Sapphire Preferred®: Best Travel sign-up Bonus

-- Citi® Double Cash: Best for no annual fee.
+- Wells Fargo Active Cash℠: Best for no annual fee.

 - Ink Business Preferred® Credit Card: Best for Flexible Rewards for Business

-- Capital One Spark Cash for Business: Best for Big Business Spenders
+- Capital One Spark Cash Plus: Best for Big Business Spenders

 Chase Sapphire Reserve®: Best for Flexible Points

-The Chase Sapphire Reserve is a premium card that lets you make the most of the Ultimate Rewards points you earn.
+The Chase Sapphire Reserve® is a premium card that lets you make the most of the points you earn.

-- Earn 60,000 bonus points after spending $4,000 on new purchases within three months of account opening.
+- Earn 60,000 introductory bonus points after spending $4,000 on new purchases within three months of account opening

 - $550 annual fee

-The Chase Sapphire Reserve has been a leader in the market for cards that offer flexible points.
-This card offers 3x Chase Ultimate Rewards points for travel and dining purchases worldwide, including eligible takeout and delivery.
-Points can be redeemed for 1.5 cents each towards travel booked through Chase, or transferred to more than a dozen travel partners including United, Southwest, Singapore, British Airways and Hyatt.
+The Chase Sapphire Reserve® has been a leader in the market for cards that offer flexible points.
+This card offers 3x Chase Ultimate Rewards® points for travel and dining purchases worldwide, including eligible takeout and delivery.
+Points can be redeemed for 1.5 cents each towards travel booked through Chase, or transferred at a 1 to 1 value to more than a dozen travel partners including United, Southwest, Singapore, British Airways and Hyatt.

 This card does have a $550 annual fee (+$75 per authorized user), but that cost is justified by its extensive benefits.
 First, there's a $300 annual travel credit in the form of a statement credit that's automatically applied to any qualifying travel purchases.
 Then there's a Priority Pass Select airport lounge membership that offers unlimited visits for yourself and up to two guests.
 Add in numerous travel insurance and purchase protection benefits, and it's easy to see the value.